 We all need an adrenaline rush now and then.
 For some of us, it’s as simple as a flight or a rollercoaster ride — others long to conquer the unusual.
-For Brian and I, it is a variety of thrills, but wildlife encounters are always on the list.
-A swim with crocodiles, or should I say a cage dive with crocodiles was on the list after seeing the famous crocodile Cage of Death Experience in Australia.
+Brian and I have various thrills, but wildlife encounters are always on the list.
+A swim with crocodiles, or a cage dive with crocodiles, was on the list after seeing the famous crocodile Cage of Death Experience in Australia.

 We were already in the throws of planning a white-knuckle cage dive with great whites in South Africa.
 Adding in the crocodile cage dive seemed to make sense.
 At least that was the thought process going in.

 Ironically, I participated in this one.
 For those reading, this means one of two things!
-I was feeling super brave, or the crocodile experience did not seem as intimidating as cage diving with the great whites.
+I felt super brave, or the crocodile experience did not seem as intimidating as cage diving with the great whites.
 Yeah, right.
 Little white lie there.
-The guy that runs the place was running late, so we did what we do best.
-We parked ourselves at the bar and struck up a conversation with the others there to meet the crocodiles.
-Naturally, the more I had to drink the braver I got!
-Would I have done this one stone cold sober?
+The guy running the place was late, so we did what we did best.
+We parked ourselves at the bar and struck up a conversation with the others to meet the crocodiles.
+Naturally, the more I had to drink, the braver I got!
+Would I have done this one stone-cold sober?
 I doubt it.
 And, for the record, there is not enough alcohol in South Africa to get me into a cage with the great white sharks!

 The Actual Swim with Crocodiles

-Here is me pondering the idea of voluntarily getting in that cage with the crocodiles.
+Here I ponder the idea of voluntarily getting in that cage with the crocodiles.
 I’m also practicing my Instagram pose here (not).
-I’m just missing a full face of makeup, my hair diddy and a much more flattering outfit!
+I’m just missing a full face of makeup, my hair diddy, and a much more flattering outfit!

-I decided to myself that I can get in and out of this one gracefully but most importantly without any chance of falling in or out of the cage.
+I decided I could get in and out of this one gracefully but, most importantly, without any chance of falling in or out of the cage.
 I enter the cage and embrace the cold water.

 Fortunately, or unfortunately, the crocodiles were very docile.
 It was cold weather, and they were preserving their energy.
-The guy that runs the place nudged them, and up to the cage, they came.
+The guy running the place nudged them, and they came up to the cage.
 Oddly, they seemed uninterested in us.
-They swam around us, over us and I got to touch one several time.
+They swam around and over us, and I touched one several times.
 I did find this thrilling but not overly intimidating.
-I think knowing I could walk out of the cage made me feel secure.
+Knowing I could walk out of the cage made me feel secure.
 I’ve seen hundreds of crocodiles over the years.
-The size of them was not shocking to me, and I knew what to expect in terms of size.
+Their size was not shocking to me, and I knew what to expect in terms of size.
 Perhaps this also helped diminish the fear factor because I can’t say I was shocked at their size.

 Getting Photos of Your Swim with Crocodiles

-We read that the experience included underwater photographs; this was not the case.
+We were told that the experience would be photographed underwater, but this was not the case.
 I was a little frustrated about this.
-At the time I had not purchased a GoPro and did not think I would need it.
-It turns out, I would have been better off splurging and buying one.
+At the time, I had not purchased a GoPro and did not think I would need it.
+It turns out I would have been better off with it.
 Fast forward to now, I don’t go anywhere that involves water without my GoPro.
-Despite not getting the underwater shots, we did get several of the cages, getting in and of course inside the actual enclosure.
+Despite not getting the underwater shots, we got several of the cages, getting in and inside the actual cage.

-CrocDive also has a dry viewing area where you can go under the enclosure and get up and close with the crocodiles.
+CrocDive also has a dry viewing area where you can get up and close with the crocodiles under the enclosure.

 What You Need to Know